Quick Highlights:

 - Nonprofit Work: Many ministry graduates find fulfilling careers working for nonprofit organizations that align with their values and mission.

-- Social Work: With additional certification, ministry graduates can work in faith-based social service agencies, helping to meet the physical and emotional needs of communities.
+- Social Work: With additional certification, ministry graduates can work in faith-based social service agencies, helping to meet communities’ physical and emotional needs.

 - Counseling: With further study, graduates can become licensed counselors, focusing on spiritual or family counseling within private practices or religious institutions.